Priyanshu07Chaudhary/mango-parental-control/docs/phase-1/testcases.md

 - `DELETE /api/v1/subscribers/{subscriber_id}/client-access/{client_mac}` (Unpause)

 Notes:

 - Supports two valid request shapes: permanent block (`client_mac` only) and timed block (`client_mac` with all four date/time fields).
+- For timed blocks, `start_date`, `stop_date`, `start_time`, and `stop_time` are UTC boundary values prepared by Userportal / `owsub`.
+- Userportal / `owsub` owns subscriber or venue timezone resolution and converts the enforcement window to UTC before calling parental-control.
+- Parental-control does not resolve or convert timezone context.
+It interprets timed boundaries as UTC and compares them with the current UTC date and time.
 - Database columns for permanent block date/time boundaries are stored as SQL `NULL`.
-In the API JSON response, these boundary properties are omitted entirely (not returned as `null`).
+In the API JSON response, these boundary properties are omitted entirely.
-- All four date/time boundary fields (`start_date`, `stop_date`, `start_time`, `stop_time`) must either all be present or all be absent.
+- All four date/time boundary fields must either all be present or all be absent.
 Partial boundary fields, explicit null values, or empty strings return `400 Bad Request`.
 - Sending a duplicate client-access request for a client MAC that already has an active rule returns `409 Conflict` (`client_access_exists`).
 The original database row remains unchanged.
 The client must be unpaused before re-pausing.
-- Parental-control does not resolve or convert timezone context for this API.

 | ID | Name | Expected Result |
 |---|---|---|